5a5a8/Python_Practice_Projects/README.md

 Some of these are finished.
 Some are not finished.
 Some will not be finished.

+I don't really make code changes once something is in here.
+It makes it easier to look back and see my learning progress that way.

 ## CrateDay
 A bit of a joke project which calculates the amount of time until the next crate day.

 ## DeckWorkout
 Creates workouts similar to the 'deck of cards' workout.

+## DoNotRun
+A virus written to learn about how malware propagates.

 ## Down_Monitor
 Monitors if specified websites are up or down.